-LEADTOOLS provides fast, highly accurate, and reliable UPC/EAN Barcode detection, reading and writing support for .NET (C# & VB), C/C++, WinRT, iOS, OS X, Java, and web developers.
+LEADTOOLS provides fast, highly accurate, and reliable UPC/EAN Barcode detection, reading and writing support for .NET (C# & VB), C/C++, WinRT, iOS, macOS, Java, and web developers.
 LEADTOOLS award-winning libraries help programmers add amazing, fully featured UPC/EAN Barcode technology to applications in record time.

 Universal Product Code (UPC) and European Article Number (EAN) barcodes are two of the most widely adopted and longstanding barcode symbologies in use throughout the world to identify products in point of sale retail applications.
 There are several variants supporting different sizes and densities and therefore can be used in virtually any retail application, such as large warehouses with massive inventories and specialty shops dealing small items with limited space to attach barcodes.

 UPC-A is the most widely used barcode in the United States, as it is used extensively to identify consumer goods.
 UPC-A barcodes consist of 4 parts: number system, manufacturer code, product code, and a check digit.
 The number system is the number to the left and outside of the bars.
 The manufacturer code is the group of 5 digits on the left.
 The product code is the group of 5 digits on the right.
 The check digit is the number to the right and outside of the bars.

 The UPC-E symbol is a compressed version of the UPC-A symbol and is generally used anywhere a UPC-A symbol will not fit.
 The compression algorithm removes unneeded zeros from the underlying data structure effectively converting 10 characters into 6.